-It has often been said that music is liquid architecture and, from as far back as the Renaissance, you will find examples of musical works that were written to fit the geometry of specific buildings.
+It has often been said that music is liquid architecture.
+But how about classical music inspired by architecture?
+From as far back as the Renaissance, you will find examples of musical works that were written to fit the geometry of specific buildings.
 Here are five of them.

 1. Benedict Mason‘s Meld